yasirukularathne/Face-Recognition-API/README.md

 ## 📝 License

+**PROPRIETARY SOFTWARE - NOT OPEN SOURCE**

+This Face Recognition API is proprietary software owned by **Tekly IT Solutions**.

+⚠️ **IMPORTANT NOTICE**: This software is NOT licensed under MIT, Apache, GPL, or any other open-source license.

+**Usage Requirements:**

+- Commercial use requires a valid license agreement with Tekly IT Solutions
+- Unauthorized use, copying, or distribution is strictly prohibited
+- For licensing inquiries, contact: **Tekly IT Solutions**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for complete terms and conditions.

 ## 🙏 Acknowledgments